Locally Simultaneous Inference: Discussion

 \section{Discussion}

 We introduced a correction for selective inference called locally simultaneous inference, which requires taking a simultaneous correction only over selections that seem plausible in hindsight.
-As such, locally simultaneous inference is a strict refinement of standard simultaneous inference.
+As such, locally simultaneous inference is a refinement of standard simultaneous inference methods and, in fact, it strictly dominates simultaneous inference under a suitable choice of acceptance region $A_\nu(P)$.
+Of course, one limitation of locally simultaneous inference relative to classical simultaneous inference is that the former requires knowledge of the selection mechanism, while the latter does not.
+In this sense, the latter is ``more robust'' to latent data manipulation on the part of the researcher that a consumer of research is unable to see.
+Similarly, classical simultaneous inference applies to selection mechanisms that are discovered adaptively, while locally simultaneous inference requires specifying the selection strategy ahead of time.